cran/admiral/README.md

 We are also always looking for keen `{admiral}` users to publish their own blog posts about how they use the package.
 If this could be you, feel free make an issue in the [GitHub repo](https://github.com/pharmaverse/blog) and get started!

-## Conference Presentations
+## Recent Conference Presentations

-* [Cross Industry Package Development](https://www.youtube.com/watch?v=M4L1PPMu0pU) (recording from R in Pharma 2022)
-* [Paving the way for clinical submissions in R](https://phuse.s3.eu-central-1.amazonaws.com/Archive/2023/SDE/EU/London/PRE_London09.pdf) (slides from PHUSE SDE in London)
-* [An Overview of {admiral}](https://phuse.s3.eu-central-1.amazonaws.com/Archive/2023/SDE/US/Summit/PRE_Summit03.pdf) (slides from PHUSE SDE in Summit, NJ)
-* [{admiralonco}](https://phuse.s3.eu-central-1.amazonaws.com/Archive/2023/Connect/US/Florida/REC_OS12.mp4) (recording for talk at PHUSE US Connect 2023, slides also available [here](https://phuse.s3.eu-central-1.amazonaws.com/Archive/2023/Connect/US/Florida/PRE_OS12.pdf))
-* [Programming ADNCA using R and {admiral}](https://phuse.s3.eu-central-1.amazonaws.com/Archive/2023/Connect/US/Florida/REC_OS09.mp4) (recording of presentation from PHUSE US Connect 2023)
-* [Clinical Reporting in R](https://www.youtube.com/watch?v=9eod8MLF5ys\&list=PLMtxz1fUYA5AWYQHB5mZAs-yamNJ5Tm_8\&index=2) (recording of workshop at R in Pharma 2022)
-* [Introducing {admiral}](https://www.youtube.com/watch?v=N7Bw8c3D5fU) (recording of talk for R in Pharma 2021)
-* [Pharmaverse workshop](https://github.com/pharmaverse/pharmaverse.workshop.phuseUS2022) (slides and materials from PHUSE US Connect 2022---including `{admiral}` workshop slides from PHUSE EU Connect 2021)
+For a full collection of `{admiral}` conference presentations over the years, please travel to our [Presentation Archive](https://pharmaverse.github.io/admiraldiscovery/articles/presentation_archive.html).

 ## Contact

 We use the following for support and communications between user and developer community:

 * [Slack](https://app.slack.com/client/T028PB489D3/C02M8KN8269)---for informal discussions, Q\&A and building our user community.
-If you don't have access, use this [link](https://join.slack.com/t/pharmaverse/shared_invite/zt-yv5atkr4-Np2ytJ6W_QKz_4Olo7Jo9A) to join the pharmaverse Slack workspace
+If you don't have access, use this [link](https://join.slack.com/t/pharmaverse/shared_invite/zt-yv5atkr4-Np2ytJ6W_QKz_4Olo7Jo9A) to join the pharmaverse Slack workspace.
-* [GitHub Issues](https://github.com/pharmaverse/admiral/issues)---for direct feedback, enhancement requests or raising bugs
+* [GitHub Issues](https://github.com/pharmaverse/admiral/issues)---for direct feedback, enhancement requests or raising bugs.

 ## Acknowledgments

 Along with the authors and contributors, thanks to the following people for their work on the package:
-Jaxon Abercrombie, Mahdi About, Teckla Akinyi, James Black, Claudia Carlucci, Bill Denney, Kamila Duniec, Alice Ehmann, Ania Golab, Alana Harris, Declan Hodges, Anthony Howard, Shimeng Huang, Samia Kabi, James Kim, John Kirkpatrick, Leena Khatri, Robin Koeger, Konstantina Koukourikou, Pavan Kumar, Pooja Kumari, Shan Lee, Wenyi Liu, Jack McGavigan, Jordanna Morrish, Syed Mubasheer, Yohann Omnes, Barbara O'Reilly, Hamza Rahal, Nick Ramirez, Tom Ratford, Tamara Senior, Sophie Shapcott, Ondrej Slama, Andrew Smith, Daniil Stefonishin, Vignesh Thanikachalam, Michael Thorpe, Annie Yang, Ojesh Upadhyay and Franciszek Walkowiak.
+Jaxon Abercrombie, Mahdi About, Teckla Akinyi, James Black, Claudia Carlucci, Asha Chakma, Bill Denney, Kamila Duniec, Alice Ehmann, Romain François, Ania Golab, Alana Harris, Declan Hodges, Anthony Howard, Shimeng Huang, Samia Kabi, James Kim, John Kirkpatrick, Leena Khatri, Robin Koeger, Konstantina Koukourikou, Pavan Kumar, Pooja Kumari, Shan Lee, Wenyi Liu, Jack McGavigan, Jordanna Morrish, Syed Mubasheer, Yohann Omnes, Barbara O'Reilly, Hamza Rahal, Nick Ramirez, Tom Ratford, Sukalpo Saha, Tamara Senior, Sophie Shapcott, Ondrej Slama, Andrew Smith, Daniil Stefonishin, Vignesh Thanikachalam, Michael Thorpe, Annie Yang, Ojesh Upadhyay and Franciszek Walkowiak.